lozuponelab/knowledge-source-mappings/README.md

 snakemake --cores 1
 ```
 #### Child Database Expansion
 The `db_expansion.py` script generates the edge distance between a given database `i` and all child databases that it references.
-An example case for WikiPathways is given below.
+An example case for WikiPathways is given below (note that this diagram may not render in some versions of Safari).

 ```mermaid
 ---